-The 6-foot-8, 200-pound forward out of Ypsi Prep Academy in Ypsilanti, Michigan is the consensus number one recruit in the Class of 2022, according to 247Sports, Rivals, and ESPN.
+The 6-foot-8, 200-pound forward out of Ypsi Prep Academy in Ypsilanti, Michigan was the consensus No. 1 recruit in the class of 2022, according to 247Sports, Rivals, and ESPN, before reclassifying to the class of 2021.
 It’s easy to see why.

 Emoni Bates Highlights